apache/superset/RELEASING/release-notes-4-0/README.md

 - Execute the migrations
 - If you have third-party apps interacting with Superset, check for relevant dependency updates or API endpoint changes that may affect compatibility.

-Your mileage may vary depending on
+Your mileage may vary depending on:

 - How you install and deploy Superset (e.g. docker vs. pip vs. helm)
 - How you’ve configured Superset